 Field bindweed is a deep-rooted perennial weed that severely reduces crop yields and land value.
-This noxious weed infests just under 2 million acres and is found in every county in Kansas.
+This noxious weed is estimated to infest just under 2 million acres and is found in every county in Kansas.
 Bindweed is notoriously difficult to control, especially with a single herbicide application.
-The fall, prior to a killing freeze, can be an excellent time to treat field bindweed -- especially in a year when good fall moisture has been received.
+During the fall, but prior to a hard killing freeze, can be an excellent time to treat field bindweed -- especially in a year when good fall moisture has been received.
 This perennial weed is moving carbohydrate deep into its root system during this period, which can assist the movement of herbicide into the root system.

 The most effective control program includes preventive measures over several years in conjunction with persistent and timely herbicide applications.
 The use of narrow row spacings and vigorous, competitive crops such as winter wheat or forage sorghum may aid control.
+No-till has been very beneficial for managing bindweed by providing routine herbicide treatments through time and not breaking up the root system and dragging root segments around the fields.
+No-tillage maintains much of the bindweed seed soil bank at a depth too deep to germinate.
+It is common to see a resurgence of bindweed after tilling fields that have been in long-term no-till.